-The Department of Environmental Sciences and Engineering (ESE) focuses on the interface between people and the environment.
-Interdisciplinary programs in air quality and atmospheric processes, human exposure and health effects, and sustainable water resources draw from faculty expertise in the physical and life sciences, engineering and policy.
+Department of Environmental Sciences and Engineering (ESE) faculty, students and alumni harness environmental solutions to enhance public health, well-being, and foster resilience in the face of climate and environmental change.
+Interdisciplinary research in air quality and atmospheric processes, human exposure and health effects, energy and complex systems modeling, and safe and reliable water resources draw from faculty expertise in the physical and life sciences, engineering and policy.
 We work to: